vyca2017/content/content/tutorials/freecom/part-4.md

 ![](./img/fc4-permissions-popup.png?width=500)

-If we only specify the first, option a user that sends a valid authentication token in the request's header will be able to perform the corresponding operation.
+If we only specify the first option, a user that sends a valid authentication token in the request's header will be able to perform the corresponding operation.

 _Permission queries_ on the other hand are more sophisticated and allow to express data access rules by leveraging the power of GraphQL queries.